Pannonian Rusyn: Classification as West Slavic

 Pannonian Rusyn and Carpathian Rusyn are claimed by some scholars to both be East Slavic languages.
 Pannonian Rusyn differs from Carpathian Rusyn in that the former has been influenced by the surrounding South Slavic languages (especially Serbian), whilst the latter has been influenced by the surrounding West Slavic languages (especially Polish and Slovak).

 Among the West Slavic languages, Pannonian Rusyn has been especially influenced by the Eastern Slovak dialects.
 This influence occurred before the Rusyns emigrated to Pannonia from the northern Carpathian region, around the middle of the 18th century.

 More recently, Pannonian Rusyn has been claimed, even by linguists and grammarians of Pannonian Rusyn origin, to be an inherit from Old Slovak, with extraneous East Slavic influence being derived from historically geographically proximate Carpathian Rusyn.
 This largely manifests in vocabulary, for example words displaying -дї- and -тї-.

 In turn, Carpathian Rusyn has also been influenced by pre-migration Pannonian Rusyn, albeit to a smaller degree; for instance, the word for "spear" is копія, a feminine noun borrowed from Pannonian Rusyn копия, inherited from Old Slovak kopija.
-A native East Slavic inherit would yield a neuter noun; compare Russian копьё.
+A native East Slavic inherit would have yielded a neuter noun; compare Russian копьё.

+Yet another theory, supported and proposed by Slavic linguists such as Aleksandr Dulichenko, claims that Pannonian Rusyn is a microlanguage, albeit one that cannot be neatly classified as the descendant of any one larger Slavic literary language, due to the interweaving of West Slavic and East Slavic features (both grammatically and lexically), further combined with partial South Slavic (chiefly Serbo-Croatian) influence in the last two centuries.